Originally posted on Research & Collections:

 Comet PANSTARRS was discovered in June, 2011 and named after the telescope used for its discovery, Pan-STARRS (an acronym for Panoramic Survey Telescope and Rapid Response System), located near the summit of Haleakala in Maui, Hawaii.

-Until now, PANSTARRS has been gracing the skies of the Southern Hemisphere, but will be coming our way in mid-March with a…
+Until now, PANSTARRS has been gracing the skies of the Southern Hemisphere, but will be coming our way in mid-March with a small viewing window about 15 minutes after twilight over the Western Horizon.
+Its closest approach to Earth will be on March 10, when it travels at a…